xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

+We highlighted the "ACL RX, LPTS" which will contain the counters for Flowspec.
+Before injecting the rules, we are already consuming 202 entries.
+It will be our reference point.

-And now after the learning of the 3000 rules:
+And now after the learning of 3000 rules:

 <div class="highlighter-rouge">
 <pre class="highlight">